Applications are open. The deadline for spring is June 30, 2017.

 Panovich Opportunity Fund For Real Estate Education

-C. Michelle Panovich, Principal and Executive Vice President of Mid-America Asset Management, was recognized at our 12th annual gala in 2013 for her over 30 years of leadership in the industry.
+C. Michelle Panovich, Principal and Executive Vice President of Mid-America Asset Management, was recognized at our 12th annual gala in 2013 for more than 30 years of leadership in the industry.
 At that event she, her husband Donald J. Panovich, and her colleagues announced the creation of this fund to provide scholarships and other support services to those who otherwise might not have the opportunity to obtain a graduate real estate degree.
-Additional support could include industry mentor, training classes, tutoring as needed, industry events, academic counseling, and other needs identified in consultation with the student.
-The fund is in full operation and applications are being accepted for summer or fall, 2014.
+Additional support could include an industry mentor, training classes, tutoring as needed, industry events, academic counseling, and other needs identified in consultation with the student.

 The Duke Realty Fund For Education And Advancement of Minorities And Women in Real Estate - The Dream Fund